Teacher Stephanie Edmonds On Why She's Not Getting The COVID Vaccine, Despite Mandate: 'The Hardest Decision I've Ever Made'

 NEW YORK (CBSNewYork) — Several school staff unions are warning the city is not prepared to make up for the thousands of employees it could lose because of the reinstated vaccine mandate.

-A federal appeals court sided with the city Monday night, saying it can force employees to get the vaccine or take an unpaid leave.READ MORE: New Study Shows Certain Nasal Sprays Used To Treat Allergies May Protect Against Severe COVID-19
+A federal appeals court sided with the city Monday night, saying it can force employees to get the vaccine or take an unpaid leave.READ MORE: NIH Investigating Possible Link Between COVID Vaccine And Changes To Menstrual Cycles

 The deadline is Friday.